SchnoppDog/piano-led/README.md

 Replace `Digital Piano:Digital Piano MIDI 1 20:0` with your stored value from step one. **After changing these files don't forget to save them!**

 ## Installing PM2
 Now you are nearly done!
 All you need is to put the `main.js`-file into startup using pm2.
 This is used to make sure your script is running even if the pi unexpectedly shuts down or needs to be restarted.
-To install pm2 simply navigate into the root-directory and type `npm install pm2 -g`.
+To install pm2 simply navigate into the root-directory and type `sudo npm install pm2 -g`.
 After the installation navigate to `/backend` and run this command: `pm2 start ecosystem.config.js`.
 Your output should be like this:
 ```
 LED-Piano    │ default     │ 1.0.2   │ cluster │ 23556    │ 14h    │ 1    │ online    │ 2.6%     │ 49.9mb   │ pi       │ disabled
 ```